cisco-ce/workspace-integrations-nodejs/README.md

 What this SDK gives you:

 * Quick and easy to set up, just plug in the integration credentials get from Control Hub
-* Automatically handles access tokens for you
+* Automatically handles OAuth and access tokens for you, including refreshing the token
-* Automatically refreshes the access token when necessary
 * Object-oriented API, no need to deal with HTTP calls
 * Access device data:
   * Querying for status